flet-dev/website/docs/getting-started/python.md

 [PyInstaller](https://pyinstaller.org/en/stable/index.html) is used to package Flet Python app and all its dependencies into a single package.
 The user can run the packaged app without installing a Python interpreter or any modules.

-PyInstall can build packages for Windows, macOS and Linux.
-To make Windows package PyInstaller must be run on Windows, to build Linux app it must be run on Linux and to build macOS app - on macOS.
+PyInstaller can build packages for Windows, macOS and Linux.
+To create Windows package, PyInstaller must be run on Windows; to build Linux app, it must be run on Linux; and to build macOS app - on macOS.

 Start from installing PyInstaller: